model-checking/verify-rust-std/doc/src/tools/kani.md

 kani verify-std --harness harness_introduction -Z unstable-options "./library" --target-dir "/tmp" -Z function-contracts -Z mem-predicates
 ```

-This gives you the verification result for just `harness_introduction` from the afore-mentioned blob.
+This gives you the verification result for just `harness_introduction` from the aforementioned blob.

 ```
 RESULTS: